-Our free Combination Vehicles cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free CDL practice tests for Combination Vehicles are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these CDL practice tests in order to get your CDL.
 There's a better way.

 The Combination Vehicles portion of the CDL exam is included in the General Knowledge portion of the written exam for your CDL permit.
 This section provides information needed to pass the tests for combination vehicles including tractor-trailer, doubles, triples, and straight truck with trailer.

 More than half of truck driver deaths in crashes are the result of truck rollovers.
 When more cargo is piled up in a truck, the "center of gravity" moves higher up from the road.
 The truck becomes easier to turn over.
 Fully loaded rigs are 10 times more likely to roll over in a crash than empty rigs.

 Two things will help prevent rollover: keep the cargo as close to the ground as possible and drive slowly around turns.
 Keeping cargo low is even more important in combination vehicles than in straight trucks.
 Also, keep the load centered on your rig.
 If the load is to one side so it makes a trailer lean, a rollover is more likely.
 Make sure your cargo is centered and spread out as much as possible.